May 17th, 2024

 Cloud Hosting vs Shared Hosting

 Shared hosting is good if you’re building a personal website, blog or even a small online store.
-But it’s not as powerful as cloud hosting.

-In shared hosting, multiple websites ‘share’ one server and its resources.
 Because of this ‘sharing’, there’s a limit to what your website can do, in order not to disturb the other ‘neighbours’.

-For instance, you get limited amount of traffic, bandwidth, storage capacity and processing power.
 To avoid any performance or security issues, you’re advised to avoid hitting the resource usage limit.

 Here are the pros and cons of shared hosting: